- Death date

 - Radio astronomy

-In an article in 1933 Proceedings of the IRE, he first reported these results, suggesting that the weak hiss might be associated with the sun.
+In an article in the October 1933 Proceedings of the IRE, he first reported these results, suggesting that the weak hiss might be associated with the sun.
 He investigated the noise further with a highly directional antenna at the 14.6m wavelength.
-He found that the antenna noise attained at maximum was time shifted by 4 minutes per day - the difference between stellar time and solar time.
-He identified the position of maximum intensity with a position at the center of our Galaxy.
+He found that the antenna noise attained at maximum was time shifted by four minutes per day - the difference between stellar time and solar time.
+He identified the position of maximum intensity with a position at the center of our galaxy.
 He had discovered what we now know to be the diffuse galactic synchroton emission.
 Jansky didn't pursue further development of radio astronomy after publishing his findings, though Grote Reber continued his work for many years after.

 Jansky died on February 14th, 1950, at 44 years old due to kidney failure in Red Bank, New Jersey.
 In honor of Jansky’s discovery, the unit of radio-wave emission strength was named the jansky.
 There is also a crater on the moon named Jansky after him.